-When financing a car, it’s a good idea to look at the total cost: Multiply the monthly payment by the number of months in the loan, and then add the value of any trade-in or down payment, and the cost of taxes, fees, and add-ons.
+When financing a car, it’s a good idea to look at the total cost: Multiply the monthly payment by the number of months in the loan, add the cost of taxes, fees, and add-ons, and finally subtract the value of any trade-in or down payment.
+The result is your total cost.

 With leasing, the upfront costs can vary.
 Typically, the initial costs to lease a car include at least the first month’s payment, a security deposit, taxes, registration fees, and an acquisition fee.